Arbin-com/Arbin-User-Network/Tips_and_Tricks/Tool-Python-CTI-Toolbox.md

-# ArbinCTI Toolbox for Python ([Repo Link](https://github.com/shoufang-w-arbin/ArbinCTI-Toolbox-Python/tree/main))
+# ArbinCTI Toolbox for Python ([Repo Link](https://github.com/shoufang-w-arbin/Arbin-Toolbox-Python))
-`ctitoolbox` is a Python package designed to interact with ArbinCTI, a C# library, with a more pythonic programming experience.
+`arbintoolbox` is a Python package designed to interact with ArbinCTI, a C# library, with a more pythonic programming experience.

 ## Key Features
-- Provide wrapper classes for ArbinCTI C# objects, enabling swift bi-directional translation and quick data inspection.
+- Provide wrapper classes for ArbinCTI/ArbinClient C# objects, enabling swift bi-directional translation and quick data inspection.
 - Allow keyword arguments when creating ArbinCTI objects
 - Object attributes are discoverable by Pylance, avoiding human errors and irritating unknown type errors when programming